 Further detailed information on what is involved in each of the key stages for preparing a Neighbourhood Plan can be found here.

 We think it will take us until the mid 2018 to compile the draft Neighbourhood Plan document.
+Our timetable is, in part, determined by the progress of the Local Plan for the Borough, with which our Neighbourhood Plan must conform.
 Then it will go through various stages of public consultation and independent examination.
 If at any point, changes to the Plan document are required then we will consult residents on the changes.
 A Referendum will be held on the final draft.

 Our roadmap or outline project plan is here and will be updated as timescales become clearer.